 What is a Gravity Dam? | Some famous Gravity Dams

-Dams are structures used to control, block or divert the flow of a river or any other water body.
-Based on structure, dams are classified as Gravity Dams, Arch Dams, Buttress Dams, and Embankment Dams.
-In this article, we will discuss what is a Gravity Dam.
-Also, we will look at some famous Gravity Dams from around the world.
+Dams are built to control, block, or divert the flow of rivers or other water bodies.
+Based on their structural design, dams are generally classified into four main types – Gravity Dams, Arch Dams, Buttress Dams, and Embankment Dams.
+In this article, we will explore what a Gravity Dam is and take a look at some famous examples from around the world.

 What is a Gravity Dam?

 Gravity Dams are designed and constructed in such a way that the weight of the dam structure is able to resist external forces.
-The external forces acting on the dam are the pressure of the water and the uplift pressure.
-The water pressure acts horizontally towards the downstream side.
-The uplift pressure acts upwards from the foundation.
+The main forces acting on a Gravity Dam include water pressure and uplift pressure.

 Some famous Gravity Dams

-The Grande Dixence Dam in Hérémence, Switzerland is the tallest Gravity Dam in the world.
-Made from concrete, it has a height of 285 meters.
-The dam became operational in 1961.
-The installed capacity of the dam is 2,069 MW.
+The Grande Dixence Dam, located in Hérémence, Switzerland, is the tallest gravity dam in the world.
+Made of concrete, it stands at an impressive height of 285 meters (935 feet).
+Completed in 1961, the dam stores water for several hydroelectric power stations.
+The combined installed capacity is approximately 2,069 MW.

 Hoover Dam